Zarcolio/clio/README.md

 `subfinder -silent -d askubuntu.com|resolves|useshttp -p 80,443 -s success,401|2cmd 2cmd-cutycapt.txt -v`

 This command tries to find subdomains of askubuntu.com with subfinder.
 The subdomains that can be be resolved with DNS are checked if it serves HTTP/HTTPS on ports 80 &443.
-If the websites found give back a HTTP status code of 2xx or 401, the URLs are taken screenshots of and saved into corresponding files:
+If the websites found give back a HTTP status code of 2xx or 401, the URLs are taken screenshots of and saved into corresponding files with 5 workers at the same time:
 * http-askubuntu.com.png
 * http-chat.askubuntu.com.png
 * https-askubuntu.com.png